Music Education Bachelor of Music Education

 The Music Education curriculum is designed specifically for musicians who wish to be certified to teach music in the public schools.

-The student qualifies for ensemble/general classroom music teaching in the public schools upon completion of the degree requirements.
-The student at the same time achieves specialization in one of two areas: choral/general music, or instrument/general music.
+Upon successful completion of the degree requirements, the student qualifies for an Iowa Teaching License with endorsement to teach K-12 music.
+The student at the same time achieves specialization in one of two areas: choral/general music, or instrumental/general music.

 B.M.E.
 Degree Requirements

 Degree program requirements vary depending upon the area of specialization.
-Completion of the program leading to the Bachelor of Music Education degree qualifies the candidate for a State of Iowa Teaching Certificate.
-Applicants who qualify for certificates in other states are recommended for those certificates by the School of Education.
+Completion of the program leading to the Bachelor of Music Education degree qualifies the candidate for a State of Iowa Teaching License.
+Applicants who qualify for teaching licenses in other states are recommended for those certificates by the School of Education.

-Candidates for this degree must complete a total of 124-130 credits: 18 credits in applied music, 19 credits in music theory, 12 credits in music history-literature, 13-15 credits of music education and methods courses, 28 credits of professional education and 7 credits of ensemble, plus the Drake Curriculum.
+Candidates for this degree must complete a total of 118-121 credits: 14 credits in applied music, 19 credits in music theory, 12 credits in music history-literature, 19-22 credits of music education and methods courses, 31 credits of professional education (including student teaching) and 7 credits of ensemble, plus the Drake Curriculum.
 Prior to student teaching, all candidates will have completed one semester of a small ensemble experience during their years at Drake.

 Instrumental Methods Courses: These are methods and materials courses for instrumental/general music education majors.
 The goal of these courses is to introduce instrumental music education majors to the instruments and the appropriate pedagogy necessary for successful teaching.
 Five or six are to be selected from the following options: